Slow-Paced Yoga Course

 Setting your purpose: regular practice is worth it!
 Ultimately, it rewards you with more energy and focus for the things and people in your life.

-Create a space for yourself in which to learn: set out your yoga mat in a clear space and when you first stream the recordings, start with the introduction & lesson one, moving to the next lessons when you're ready.
+Create a space for yourself in which to learn: set out your yoga mat in a clear space and when you first stream the video, start with the introduction & lesson one, moving to the next lessons when you're ready.
 Repeat as often as you wish.

 Gradually teach yourself and others that these moments you take each week, to practice yoga, are important for your wellbeing and allow you to be more present in everything else you do.

-If you are managing an injury, be sure to consult with your health care professional before using these pre-recorded sessions.
+If you are managing an injury, be sure to consult with your health care professional before using these pre-recorded video yoga lessons.
 It is up to you to accept full responsibility for yourself once you enter the virtual yoga studio for a yoga session.
 The guidance given throughout each class is on general lines only.
 It is up to you to adjust your practice according to your individual limitations to make sure no injuries occur.
 Please get in touch via email if you have any questions.
 Thank you.

 Doing a perfect dog pose, or any other asana perfectly, doesn’t automatically make us a better person.